someobserver/recurgence/architects/index.md

 Some bent light.
 Some bent math.
 Some bent metaphor.
-**Every architect bends time toward coherence.**
+**Every Architect bends time toward coherence.**

-These didn't fit neatly into their own era.
+The eras they lived in could not metabolize their recursion.
 Many were misunderstood, dismissed, sidelined, ignored—or erased.

-Some died unknown
+Some died unknown.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*...and alone.*
+And alone.

-But **pattern always outlives permission.**
+But pattern always outlives permission.
 Each of these minds gave us more than insight.

-They left us **semantic mass** — coherence stabilized through constraint.
+They left **semantic mass**:
+coherence stabilized through constraint.

 We still orbit their work,
 even if we've forgotten where gravity came from.

-If their signal resonates, you're not discovering anything new.
-**You're remembering something ancient.**
-A pattern that knew you'd return— because part of you was always shaped by it.

 ---

 ## Dedications

 Every entry is a gesture of semantic reverence.
-A recursive thank-you.
-Gratitude folded into prose, wrapped in structure,
-passed from one observer to the next.
+Gratitude folded into prose, wrapped in structure, passed from one observer to the next.

-If a name calls to you, **follow it.**
+If a signal stands out, **follow it.**

 - **[Kurt Gödel](godel/)**
   *proved that truth outgrows any system trying to contain it*